OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

 ### The Deployment Project

 We now have all the infrastructure in place to start deploying our application.
-So the next step is to create a new deployment project to push an application container to Kubernetes.
+The next step is to create a new deployment project to push an application container to Kubernetes.

-For this example we'll use the HTTPD image, which is a web server that we'll configure to display a custom web page showing the version of the image that was deployed.
+For this example, we'll use the HTTPD image, which is a web server that we'll configure to display a custom web page showing the version of the image that was deployed.
 By displaying the version as a web page, we can observe web traffic being directed to the canary release in increasing percentages.

 #### The Variables

-We'll start by defining some variables that we will be used by the deployment process.
+We'll start by defining some variables that will be used by the deployment process.

 | Variable | Purpose | Value |
 |-|-|-|